NetApp/trident/README.md

 before creating volumes on the backend, and it must have the IQN of each host that will mount Trident volumes mapped to it.

-Data ONTAP SAN backends create LUNs using an iGroup named `trident`.
+ONTAP SAN backends create LUNs using an iGroup named `trident`.
 The iGroup must be created before creating volumes on the backend, and it must have the IQN of each host that will mount Trident volumes mapped to it.
-Data ONTAP SAN backends allow the administrator to specify a different iGroup for Trident to use (see [ONTAP Configurations](#ontap-configurations) for further details); any such iGroup must also have the same hosts mapped into it.
+ONTAP SAN backends allow the administrator to specify a different iGroup for Trident to use (see [ONTAP Configurations](#ontap-configurations) for further details); any such iGroup must also have the same hosts mapped into it.
 An example for how to